-The alternative scheme includes revised through-site links to improve visual permeability by connecting the two east-west links.
+The alternative scheme outlined in the Council officers' report and considered by LPP includes revised through-site links to improve visual permeability by connecting the two east-west links.
 The revised scheme also enhances wayfinding for pedestrians by reducing the number of under-building pathways, where pedestrians are concealed.